mhy-666/LLM_Application_with_RAG/README.md

 - **Champion Background Stories:** Using a web crawler, I scraped the background stories of all champions and saved them into a CSV file. **--web_scrapy.py**
 - **Data Processing:** Utilized pandas to read the data from the CSV file.-**data_extraction.py**
-- **Chunk Function:** Implemented a function that supports an overlap option, dividing each hero's story into chunks of no more than 1000 characters while ensuring sentences are not truncated.
+- **Chunk Function:** Implemented a function that supports an overlap option, dividing each champion's story into chunks of no more than 1000 characters while ensuring sentences are not truncated.
 If an overlap size is specified, adjacent sentences can overlap by the specified number of characters. **--data_chunk.py**

 ### Vector Database and Embeddings